 Abolitionist Teaching Network's mission is simple: develop and support educators to fight injustice within their schools and communities.
-Utilizing the intellectual work and direct action of community organizers, Abolitionist Teachers will organize and take action for educational freedom.
+Utilizing the intellectual work and direct action of Abolitionists in many forms, including community organizers, educators, parents, social workers, counselors, lawyers, therapists, artists, health care providers, and incarcerated folx, we will organize and take action for educational freedom.

 ATN awards grants to teachers who strive to disrupt inequalities and injustice within their schools, communities, or both.

-The heart of ATN rests on the network’s School Community Organizers (SCOs).
+The heart of ATN rests on the network’s Activists in Residence.